• Patented prism technology

 “I tested [the Alpha TARAC] with a Razor 1-6x and EO Tech with 3x magnifier and (….) two new guys with little experience and (…) I gave them a 30sec run down on how the prism worked then had them shoot the course of fire with and without the prism.
 With the prism they hit more than twice as many targets (….)
 It’s a very simple increase in performance (….)
 Past 350m I had them hold center with the prism and made hits to 500m” – REDACTED

-• Use the same Alpha TARAC across aiming devices.
+• Use the same Alpha TARAC across aiming devices, saving money.

 - Reflex / Red Dot